TaggrNetwork/Taggr/docs/WHITEPAPER.md

 Bots can only create root posts at the rate 1 post per hour.

+## DAO Neuron

+$name DAO is voting on NNS proposals with the neuron `$neuron_id`.
+The voting result on each proposal is weighted by karma.
+The neuron is controlled by the main canister via the hot-key mechanism.
+Neuron's controller is the principal `uduew-qycai-baeaq-caiba-eaqca-ibaea-qcaib-aeaqc-aibae-aqcai-bae` which has [no known secret key](https://forum.dfinity.org/t/how-to-create-a-decentralized-community-neuron/12564).
+The neuron is also not following anyone on the neuron management topic.
+$name canister implements the method `get_neuron_info` which fetches the neuron's info proving the statements above:

+    dfx canister --network ic call $canister_id get_neuron_info

 ## Code and the Bug Bounty Program

 $name's [code](https://github.com/TaggrNetwork/taggr) is open source and has a GPL license.